Devil's Reign: Devil's Reign: X-Men

 As Union Jack hands Emma Frost over the police, she turns the tide against them by throwing the power-dampener collar on a police officer and having two dogs attack Union Jack.
 She proceeds to break free and make the police officers spar with each other.
 After Emma Frost releases the dogs and makes her way underground, Union Jack tells the police officers that he knows where she is heading.
 Emma Frost arrives at the London Hellfire Club where she meets up with Isabelle.
-After learning from Emma Frost on why she can't mind-wipe Mayor Wilson Fisk, Isabelle mentioned that Elektra trained her in some combat skills before disappearing.
+After learning from Emma Frost on why she cannot mind-wipe Mayor Wilson Fisk, Isabelle mentioned that Elektra trained her in some combat skills before disappearing.
 Union Jack then raids the building with a SWAT Team as Isabelle starts fighting Union Jack.
 Isabelle then stabs a SWAT officer in the leg as she meets up with Emma Frost in the basement.
 Moments later, Emma Frost and Isabelle arrive on Krakoa.
 After a spa day, Emma Frost meets up with Ben Urich where the Daily Bugle prints out an article stating "Mayor smears Frost".
 Mayor Fisk states to the press that Isabelle is alive and well.
-At the offices of Harris, Oppenheim & Gallagher, Emma is informed that she still has arrest warrants in country's that don't recoginize the Krakoa amnesty deal until further notice.
-She instructs them to have the finance team slowly and quietly buying stock in the insurance company.
-Then Emma mind-controls Typhoid Mary when she confronts Mayor Fisk where she claims that his life will come crashing down one day.
-She then takes her leave stating that Typhoid Mary will awaken with no memory of this encounter.
+At the offices of Harris, Oppenheim & Gallagher, Emma is informed that she still has arrest warrants in countries that do not recognize the Krakoa amnesty deal until further notice.
+She instructs them to have the finance team slowly and quietly buy stock in the insurance company.
+Then Emma mind-controls Typhoid Mary when she confronts Fisk where she claims that his life will come crashing down one day.
+She then takes her leave stating that Mary will awaken with no memory of this encounter.

 Devil's Reign: Winter Soldier

 Mayor Wilson Fisk is informed by James Wesley that Gracie Mansion is secured and Typhoid Mary is away.
 He has been having sleepless nights since the new law has passed.
-Winter Soldier infiltrates Gracie Mansion to steal some files when he is confronted by Mayor Fisk.
-As Mayor Fisk goes on the attack, Winter Soldier works to dodge his attacks while holding his file.
-As Gracie Mansion is partially-collapsed, James Wesley returns with the NYPD and finds Mayor Fisk near the rubble stating that he had a wonderful dream.
+Winter Soldier infiltrates Gracie Mansion to steal some files when he is confronted by a sleepwalking Fisk.
+As Fisk goes on the attack, Winter Soldier works to dodge his attacks while holding his file.
+As Gracie Mansion is partially-collapsed, James Wesley returns with the NYPD and finds Fisk near the rubble stating that he had a wonderful dream.
 After burning some files, a wounded Winter Soldier makes his way to an alley with his own file.
 Now that he has a purpose, Winter Soldier vows that whoever wrote this file won't survive the year and states that he'll "sleep when they're dead".